-Preprint: A bootstrap approach is a superior statistical method for the comparison of cell-to-cell movement data (2020)
+A bootstrap approach is a superior statistical method for the comparison of non‐normal data with differing variances (2020)

 Johnston MG, Faulkner C

 Phytologists rely on experimentally perturbing plants and monitoring the responses.
 Frequentist statistics are used to ascertain the probability that an observed difference between conditions was due to chance (a p value).
 When data are not normal and have differing variances, we propose data sets are better analysed by a bootstrap method that tests the null hypothesis that means (or medians) are the same between two conditions, instead of the commonly used Mann-Whitney-Wilcoxon test.

 We illustrate this with data from the cell-to-cell movement of GFP through plasmodesmata.
 We found that that with hypothetical distributions similar to cell-to-cell movement data, the Mann-Whitney-Wilcoxon produces a false positive rate of 17% while the bootstrap method maintains a false positive at the set rate of 5% under the same circumstances.
 Here we present this finding, as well as our rationale, an explanation of the bootstrap method and an R script for easy use.
 We have further demonstrated its use on published datasets from independent laboratories.